apache/arrow/rust/arrow/README.md

 You can access the whole buffer of an `Array` via `Array::data()`, which returns an `arrow::data::ArrayData`.
 This struct holds the array's `DataType`, `arrow::buffer::Buffer`s, and `childs` (which are themselves `ArrayData`).

-The central structs that array implementations use to allocate and refer to memory aligned according to the specification are the `arrow::buffer::Buffer` and `arrow::buffer::MuttableBuffer`.
+The central structs that array implementations use to allocate and refer to memory aligned according to the specification are the `arrow::buffer::Buffer` and `arrow::buffer::MutableBuffer`.
-These are the lowest abstraction level of this crate, and are used throughout the crate to efficiently allocate, write, read and deallocate memory.
+These are the lowest abstractions of this crate, and are used throughout the crate to efficiently allocate, write, read and deallocate memory.

 This implementation uses a architecture-dependent alignment of sizes that are multiples of 64 bytes.